osate/osate2/analyses/org.osate.analysis.resource.budgets/help/markdown/busload.md

 The _budget_ for a broadcast group is the maximum of the budgets of the connections in the group.
 (Ideally, all the connections have the same budget in which case this is a trivial operation.)

-For each bus/virtual bus, the _total budget_ is computed.
+For each bus/virtual bus, the _required budget_ is computed.
 This is the sum of

 1. The _budget_ of each connection bound to the bus/virtual bus.
 2. The _budget_ of each broadcast group in a bus/virtual bus.
 (Remember, the connections in a broadcast group are not counted in the list of connections bound to the bus/virtual bus.)
-3. The _total budget_ of each virtual bus bound to the bus/virtual bus.
+3. The _required budget_ of each virtual bus bound to the bus/virtual bus.

 (This is a straightforward bottom-up calculation.)